-At January 31, 2020, the Company had working capital of \$2,899,077 (2019 - deficit of \$64,095), incurred losses for the current three month period of \$2,029,524 (2019 - \$793,590), and, has an accumulated deficit of \$17,670,744 (2019 - \$15,641,220).
+At April 30, 2020, the Company had working capital of \$2,965,130 (2019 - deficit of \$64,095), incurred losses for the current six month period of \$5,169,413 (2019 - \$1,854,007), and, has an accumulated deficit of \$20,810,633 (October 31, 2019 - \$15,641,220).

 These consolidated financial statements have been prepared using accounting principles applicable to a going concern, which assume that the Company will be able to realize its assets and discharge its liabilities in the normal course of operations.
 However, due to uncertainties surrounding a number of factors, such as, but not limited to, the ability to raise additional funds, ability to acquire mineral properties, exploration results, prices of underlying commodities, investor sentiment and financial market conditions, it is not possible to predict if this assumption will prove to be accurate.
 These factors indicate the existence of material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
+These financial statements do not include the necessary adjustments to reflect the recoverability and classification of recorded assets and liabilities and related expenses that might be necessary should the Company be unable to continue as a going concern.
+Such adjustments could be material.